WKU Faculty-Led Programs International

 - You want to incorporate an international experience into a semester-long course.

-Anyone who can teach a course may be an FLSA faculty leader.
+Anyone who can teach a course may be a faculty leader.

 Benefits to Faculty